 - Is this person compatible with the existing employees?

-- Do this person’s work culture and work ethics match that of the company?
+- Do this person’s work culture and work ethic match that of the company?

 Building a strong relationship between staff members is quite another challenge.

-- Create teams and assign them a task, for which all of them are collectively responsible.
+- Create teams and assign them a task for which they are collectively responsible.
 A common goal brings people together.
-Give the team some autonomy so that they can complete the task at hand in their own way.
-This shouldn’t be much of a problem as long as it is made clear that there is a deadline before which the task should absolutely, positively be completed.
+Give the team some autonomy to complete the task at hand in their own way.
+This shouldn’t be much of a problem as long as it is clear that there is a deadline before which the task should be complete.

-A company is not a one-man operation; it takes a group of people to run it, and a great leader to lead them.
-And this is why a company is only as good as the people who work there.
-The employees must not hate their job, instead, they must look forward to showing up at work, and it is the company’s responsibility to ensure this and to enhance the productivity of an employee.
+A company is not a one-man operation; it takes a group of people to run it and a great leader to lead them.
+And this is why a company is only as good as those working there.
+The employees must not hate their job; instead, they must look forward to showing up at work.
+It is the company’s responsibility to ensure this and enhance the productivity of an employee.

-If you’re an employee, then this article has hopefully given you some pointers as to how to be at your best every day.
-As an individual, you can up to an extent choose where you want to work, and choose wisely because, in the long run, it is imperative that you’re in a job you love if you want to be at your best.
+If you’re an employee, this article has hopefully given you some pointers on how to be at your best every day.
+As an individual, you can, up to an extent, choose where you want to work and choose wisely because, in the long run, it is imperative that you’re in a job you love if you want to be at your best.
 And the key to success is, of course, being at your best.